 Child Arrangement Order UK – Everything You Need To Know 👨👧👦

 Jun 25, 2021 | Christopher Dolton

 How to care for your child or children is something separating couples can often find difficult to agree on.
-Usually, differences of opinion can be resolved through conversation and compromise, but if a couple ends up in a standoff over what will happen to their children then the next step may be to apply for a Child Arrangement Order.
+Usually, differences of opinion can be resolved through conversation and compromise.
+However, if a couple cannot agree on what will happen to their children, then the next step may be to apply for a Child Arrangement Order.